Close popup

 Market insight

-Decoding CORSIA Phase 1
+Decoding CORSIA First Phase

-This blog was updated on 11th January 2024 with more specific language on CORSIA eligible credits for the first phase.
+This blog was updated on 11th December 2024 with more specific language on CORSIA eligible credits for the first phase.

-Understanding CORSIA Phase 1
+Understanding CORSIA's First Phase

-CORSIA enforces carbon-neutral growth for the international aviation sector from 2021 onwards.
+CORSIA enforces carbon-neutral growth for the international aviation sector from 2019 onwards.
 Airlines seeking compliance have three options:

-• Purchasing carbon credits that comply with CORSIA Eligible Emissions Units criteria.
+• Purchasing carbon credits that comply with CORSIA Eligible Emissions Units criteria;

 • Increasing use of sustainable aviation fuels (SAFs).

-Which carbon credits are CORSIA eligible?
+Which carbon credits are CORSIA eligible as of December 2024?

 How Sylvera can help